bazyliszek/OsloMet2025/README.md

 Remember to make a copy of this repository as this one is only "read modus"

-## 💻 Run on Binder (Alternative to Colab, no account nessesary but maybe more problematic)
+## 💻 Run on Binder (Alternative to Colab, no account nessesary but maybe more problematic as resources are limited so this is not recomended solution for parts 2-5)
 If you prefer **not to use Google Colab**, you can run the exercises on **Binder** instead:

 1. Visit **[MyBinder](https://mybinder.org/)**